Frequently asked questions for child and youth worker

 People best suited for Child an Youth Work are those who possess physical and psychological health to work in stressful high energy, and challenging situations.
 They are compassionate and eager to make a difference in the lives of children, families and the community.
 They want to learn about and assist those who face challenges involving addictions, mental health, abuse, trauma and learning exceptionalities.
-They have strong verbal and
+They have strong verbal and written communication skills.

 Am I responsible for finding my own field placement?

 No, all students are matched with a field placement by the field placement coordinator.
 Matches are made based on a student’s strengths and challenges, and community needs.

 All second-year students are placed in a school/educational setting.
 Third-year students are provided a community placement that may include residential care facilities, mental health treatment centres, shelters, therapeutic foster care environments, community-based/resource centres and youth justice services.

 Is there a strong emphasis on communication skills?

 Yes, the program and field require a student to be able to effectively communicate both orally and in writing.
 Students take two English courses in the first year of the program to strengthen their abilities in this area.
 There is a strong emphasis on writing skills throughout all courses in the program.

 Is volunteer work required for admission in to the program?

 No, applicants do not need to have volunteer experience to be accepted into the program.
 However, having some experience working with children and youth is beneficial to help the applicant determine if they enjoy working with young people.